-Go hiking, of course; we have a plethora of trails!
-Some that go through the forest, others that climb to the mountain peaks and yet others that run alongside a river… in short, we have kilometres and kilometres of footpaths where you can walk your dog.
-He will quickly get a taste for the wide-open spaces, the green surroundings and the fresh mountain air.
-It’s a real moment of complicity as you walk along together, sharing the effort and the satisfaction of reaching your goal!
+In both summer and winter, you can go hiking, of course; and there is a plethora of trails!
+Some go through the forest, others climb to the mountain peaks or run alongside a river… In short, there are kilometres and kilometres of paths where you can walk your dog.
+He will rapidly develop a taste for the great outdoors, the fresh air and the wide open spaces (in their green or white version) where he will be yipping with pleasure.
+You can enjoy a real moment of complicity, as you keep on going, sharing the effort as well as the satisfaction of reaching the end!

 In winter, for an easy walk or a sporty hike, you will find the map of the walking/snowshoe trails in the tourist office closest to your accommodation.
 Useful to know: Pluto can take the inter-village shuttle buses with you; however, he is not allowed on the ski slopes and cannot take the ski lifts (so there’s no point in letting him drool over the piste map!).

 Here are a few examples for those who know the resort well: Télébus YES, Funiplagne NO. Similarly, in the Champagny-le-Haut valley, dogs are not allowed on or just alongside the cross-country ski trails.